 The first GPMFC workshop was held in 2015, co-joint with the April APS meeting of that year.
 Since then, it has become an annual event, which alternates between the April APS Meeting and DAMOP so that it is co-joint with the year's GPMFC Executive Committee meeting.
-Thanks to Marianna Safronova and Dmitry Budker, who with others have co-organized all of these workshops, they have been very popular and successful.
-Now that the workshop is well-established, the question is how should it be structured going forward?
-In particular how should the workshop theme be chosen and who should take the lead in organizing it?
+Thanks to Marianna Safronova and Dmitry Budker, who with others have co-organized all of these workshops.
+They have been very popular and successful.
+The past workshop themes have been: